parthgaikwad20/parthgaikwad20.github.io/_pages/about.md

 9.Training Epochs: 10,000.

+10.Batch Size: 32.

+11.Loss Function: Mean Squared Error (MSE).

+12.Activation Function: ReLU.

+13.Normalization: Batch Normalization.

 ![TCN Architecture](_pages\images\TCN_Architecture.png "The workflow of ML training and prediction for data fusion")

-Figure 2: TCN Architecture (Source: Research Paper)
+Figure 2: TCN Architecture (Source:"https://link.springer.com/article/10.1007/s00158-023-03553-5")

 *Displacement-Domain Approach: The Precision of Gaussian Process Regression (GPR)*
 -----
 The displacement-domain approach models the vehicle crash as a spring-mass system and uses Gaussian Process Regression (GPR) to correct the nonlinear dynamics.
+GPR is a probabilistic, non-parametric model that can capture complex relationships in data and provide uncertainty estimates for predictions.

 The steps include:

 1.Modeling the Crash: The vehicle crash is modeled as a spring-mass system.